 After skimming foam off pour the hot jelly into the hot sterilized jars, leaving 1/4 inch headspace.

 Wipe the rims and threads of the jars.
 Place the lid on top of the jar and the place the ring on.
 Do not over tighten the rings.

 Place the jars in a canner that is at least 1/2 full of hot water.
 Once all the jars are in the canner, add more boiling water until the jars are covered with about 1 inch of water.

 Bring water to a full boil, cover and turn the heat down so that the water is just at a steady boil.
-Cook for 5 minutes.
+Process for 5 minutes to seal the jars.

 At the end of the cooking time, carefully remove the jars from the canner and place on a dry towel and allow to cool for 12 hours.

 The heat of peppers varies widely, so taste the peppers you intend to use and adjust amount accordingly.
 Many recipes also call for the addition of green food coloring.
 I prefer the natural color of the jelly, but feel free to add a few drops of color if you want.
 This recipe makes about 3 pints.

 I can hardly wait to use some of this wonderful jelly at my Holiday Cocktail party!